awsdocs/amazon-rekognition-developer-guide/doc_source/API_CompareFacesMatch.md

 # CompareFacesMatch<a name="API_CompareFacesMatch"></a>

-Provides information about a face in a target image that matches the source image face analysed by `CompareFaces`\.
+Provides information about a face in a target image that matches the source image face analyzed by `CompareFaces`\.
 The `Face` property contains the bounding box of the face in the target image\.
 The `Similarity` property is the confidence that the source image face matches the face in the bounding box\.

 ## Contents<a name="API_CompareFacesMatch_Contents"></a>